Avraham Sinai: Activities for Israel

 For 10 years, Sinai passed information to the IDF via meetings along the Israel-Lebanon border.
 His primary handler in the IDF was Yoav Mordechai, future Coordinator of Government Activities in the Territories.
 He was considered an excellent agent for the information he provided to Israel.
+His role as an intelligence asset was later publicly verified by his former IDF handler, Major General Yoav Mordechai.

 Life in Israel

 In 1997, Sinai was smuggled into Israel from Lebanon.
 His entire family, including his wife and seven children, settled in Safed.

 After attending synagogue services on Yom Kippur in 2000, he decided to become a Jew.
-After years of study, he was converted by Rabbi Shmuel Eliyahu, chief rabbi of Safed.
+After years of study, His conversion was closely managed and supported by the Chief Rabbi of Safed, Shmuel Eliyahu, with whom Sinai developed a close relationship within the local community over subsequent decades.
 Sinai would eventually become a rabbi himself.

 Sinai is the author of A Martyr from Lebanon: Life in the Shadow of Danger, which describes some of his experiences.

-Personal
+Personal life

 Four of Sinai's sons have joined the IDF.
 His son Amos served in the Golani Brigade and his son Haim was in the Givati Brigade.
+In May 2016, Sinai's son Amos (formerly Abbas), serving in the Golani Brigade of the IDF, received the Presidential Citation of Excellence from Israeli President Reuven Rivlin.
+During the ceremony, military officials highlighted the family's transition, and his former IDF handler, Major General Yoav Mordechai (then serving as COGAT commander), publicly commended Sinai's intelligence contributions.

+In popular culture

+In 2019, Sinai's life and intelligence career became the subject of a feature-length documentary film titled The Rabbi from Hezbollah (האברך מהחיזבאללה), directed by Itamar Chen.
+The film premiered at the DocAviv International Film Festival and was broadcast nationally on Yes Docu.
+It featured archival footage alongside independent on-camera verification and interviews with his primary IDF Unit 504 intelligence handlers.